iancarvalho/swears/README.md

 # swears
-Small screen library for Linux that is similar to curses
+Small screen library for Linux that works similar to curses